MolBIFFM/diana/README.md

     }
 ]
 ```
-A list of protein-protein interaction networks as exported from workflows.
+A list of protein-protein interaction networks as exported by workflows.
 The
 union of input protein-protein interaction networks and input proteins is used.

 ```json